kaised9/KaiSed-s-Personal-PortFolio/README.md

 # KaiSed's Personal Portfolio Website

 Welcome to **KaiSed's Personal Website** – a clean, modern, and responsive personal portfolio website built using HTML, CSS and JavaScript.
-This site showcases personal information, skills, education, experience, and a contact form.
+This site showcases personal information, skills, education, experience and a contact form.

 ---